Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

 As well as non-diegetic music functioning as a bridge from scene to scene, diegetic music functions as the focus of the scenes.
 Wright transposes the non-audible music within O’Malley’s graphic novel into extremely audible pieces of music that reflect the adolescent, simplistic, fast-paced indie-punk music that the fictional bands.
-During pre-production, the originally idea for the transition of the music was to essentially do away with the musical content.
+During pre-production, the original idea for the transition of the music was to essentially do away with the musical content.
 Wright disclosed in a “Q and A” interview that:

 In the first draft of the script, there was this running joke that you never heard the bands… You heard the intro, and then it would cut to the next scene, and somebody would be going, ‘Oh my God, that’s the best song ever.’ that was a joke for a long time.

-This idea lasted until music producer Nigel Godrich recruited several real-life alternative music artists to produce soundtracks that would emulate the same spirit of the fictional bands being displayed on screen.
-This included Metric as The Clash at Demon Head as discussed earlier, Broken Social Scene as Crash ‘n’ the Boys, and Beck as the protagonists Sex Bob-Omb.
-The actors were made to learn their instruments essentially to make a soundtrack appear diegetic on screen, as if to make the fictional bands appear as real performers.
+This idea lasted until music producer Nigel Godrich recruited several real-life alternative music artists to produce soundtracks that would emulate the same spirit of the fictional bands being displayed on the screen.
+This included Metric as The Clash at Demon Head as discussed earlier, Broken Social Scene as Crash ‘n’ the Boys, and Beck as the protagonists as Sex Bob-Omb.
+The actors were made to learn their instruments essentially to make a soundtrack appear diegetic on screen as if to make the fictional bands appear as real performers.

 An example of the narrative importance of these musical performance scenes can be seen prior to Scott’s battle with evil ‘X’ #3, Todd (Brandon Routh).
 Narrative conflict is set up through a literal concert performance.
 During this performance scene, wide-shots are used to portray The Clash at Demon Head physically performing over the same track that was used during the break-up scene, Black Sheep by Metric.
 A conflict is presented through several binaries, specifically between the performers in Envy (Brie Larson) and Todd, and the spectators in Scott and Ramona.
 Fast cuts that portray shot-reverse-shots between the characters transition to the beat of the performed track.
 The stern performances of Envy and Todd on stage juxtapose the still and shocked reactions of Scott and Ramona in a bouncing crowd.
-Therefore, through this performance the next battle scene has been established.
+Therefore, through this performance, the next battle scene has been established.

 "Ramona Come Closer"